-- 39. The requirements of CM 25-02 'Minimisation of the incidental mortality of seabirds in the course of longline fishing or longline fishing research in the Convention Area' apply to this fishery in addition to the seasonal closure and the night-setting requirements described in CM 41-02. - 40.
-Additional measures, including a vessel catch limit of three seabirds and the requirement for 100% prior compliance with CM 25-02, apply to vessels fishing in season-extension periods and these are set out in CM 41-02. - 41.
-The risk level of seabirds in this fishery in Subarea 48.3 is category 5 (high) (SC-CAMLR-XXX, Annex 8, paragraph 8.1)
+38. The requirements of CM 25-02 'Minimisation of the incidental mortality of birds in the course of longline fishing or longline fishing research in the Convention Area' apply to this fishery in addition to the seasonal closure and the night-setting requirements described in CM 41-02.

+39. Additional measures, including a vessel catch limit of three birds and the requirement for 100% prior compliance with CM 25-02, apply to vessels fishing in season-extension periods and these are set out in CM 41-02.

+40. The risk level of birds in this fishery in Subarea 48.3 is category 5 (high) (SC-CAMLR-XXX, Annex 8, paragraph 8.1)